Top 10 Tube-Shaped Flowers That Attract Hummingbirds

 Mertensia virginica, Zones 3 to 9

 Add some blue to those shady spots with this vigorous eastern native.
 Grow in moist, rich soil and combine with daffodils for a striking spring display.
 Add hostas and other shade-loving perennials to mask the fading foliage later in the season.
 Why we love it: Hummingbirds, bumblebees and other pollinators appreciate this early source of nectar.
-Check out these amazing photos of hummingbirds.
+These are the best perennials to grow for hummingbirds.

 Cuphea spp., Zones 8 to 11